 src folder and get familiarized with the structure.

 package.json file and take a look at the dependencies.
 We have all the angular dependencies with the prefix

 @angular/....
-There are other dependencies that are needed for Angular 2 to run, such as RxJS, Zone.js, and some others.
-We are going to cover them in their own posts.
+Other dependencies are needed for Angular to run, such as RxJS, Zone.js, and some others.
+We are going to cover them in other posts.

-We are building a SPA (single page application) so everything is going to be loaded into the
+We are building an SPA (single page application), so everything is going to be loaded into the

 index.html.
 Let’s take a look in the

 src/index.html.
 It’s pretty standard HTML5 code, except for two elements that are specific for our app:

 base href is needed for Angular routing to work correctly.
 We are going to cover Routing later.

 <app-root> this is not a standard HTML tag.
 Our Angular App defines it.
 It’s an Angular component.
 More on this later.